nedthedev/nkayp/README.md

 ### **Hey!** :wave:
-I'm just a person that spends a lot of time writing code and spending too much time configuring my Linux.
+I'm just a being that spends a lot of time writing code and spends too much time configuring my Linux.

 ### **A little about me**
 I'm usually writing code in Python, but I also use a good amount of JavaScript.
 From time to time I write code in Go, C++, or C#, but Python is my go-to.
 I've only recently started keeping my repositories public, so my projects look pretty slim...